CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 ### Grade Category Percentages:

-+ Exams 40% of course grade (1 midterm and a final)
++ Exams 20% of course grade (1 midterm in person)

++ Final Project 20% of course grade

 + Programming Projects 60% of course grade